-Graduates will understand the global challenges facing humankind today and in the future, and that the technological solutions to these must be aimed at rigorously identified social aims and embedded in sensitively incorporated social contexts.
-To develop solutions for a global challenge, students must gain a thorough understanding of all the factors that contribute to the challenge.
-The identification and needs of all stakeholders must be addressed in developing feasible and sustainable solutions.
-There is also a need for technical knowledge and skills to propose, evaluate, and contribute to innovative technological solutions.
+Graduates will understand the global challenges facing humankind today and in the future.
+The technological solutions to these challenges must meet societal needs and be sensitive to cultural frameworks.
+To develop solutions for a global challenge, students must be able to question and analyse the many factors that contribute to the challenge.
+Expertise in the Social Sciences assists with identifying stakeholders' needs that must be addressed in developing feasible and sustainable solutions.
+Technical knowledge and skills are required in order to propose, evaluate, and contribute to innovative technological solutions.